 Asia–Pacific Broadcasting Union (ABU)

 ABU is a non-profit, non-government, professional association of broadcasting organizations, formed in 1964 to facilitate the development of broadcasting in the Asia–Pacific region.
 It provides a forum for promoting the collective interests of television and radio broadcasters and engages in activities to encourage regional and international cooperation between broadcasters.
-It currently has 250 members from 62 countries.
-It organizes many activities and projects to promote excellence in broadcasting and to improve programming, skills and technologies of its members, including the ABU Children's TV Programme Item Exchange.
+It currently has more than 260 members from 64 countries.
+It organizes activities and projects to promote excellence in broadcasting and to improve technical and programming skills of its members, including the ABU Children's TV Programme Item Exchange.

 United Nations Children’s Fund (UNICEF)